tidalmigrations/tidalmigrations.github.io/pages/user guides/exporting_move_groups_to_csv.md

 title: Exporting servers from a Move Group to CSV
 keywords: move_groups, servers, csv, rivermeadow, export
 last_updated: April 17, 2019
-summary: "Exporting servers from a move group to format that can be used by Rivermeadow's bulk update."
+summary: "Exporting servers from a move group to a format that can be used by Rivermeadow."
 sidebar: user_guidesbar
 folder: userguides
 permalink: exporting-servers-to-csv.html